In polarised Canterbury, Labour hopes for another anti-Brexit student wave

 “I’ll be voting Liberal Democrat,” said Adam, a young former district councillor.
 “I was frankly disgusted by Labour being out in Canterbury saying if you’re thinking about voting Lib Dem vote for us.
 That’s someone trying to keep their seat because they know they only marginally got it last time because of a student push, which they could easily lose if people actually vote with their heart.”

 “People say you should vote for the party, not the man, but how can you when Corbyn has been a Eurosceptic his whole life?” he added.

 Other would-be Lib Dem supporters have argued that it is necessary to vote for Duffield in Canterbury to ensure that a pro-European wins the seat.
 None other than the Liberal Democrat candidate, Tim Walker, voiced such a concern.
 Consequently, he stood down, writing in The Guardian newspaper that “the nightmare that kept me awake was posing awkwardly at the count beside a vanquished Duffield as the Tory Brexiter raised her hands in triumph” – although the Lib Dems have since put up another candidate.

 Indeed, there are many Conservative voters in Canterbury who are determined to push their candidate over the line.

-When Duffield won in 2017, “there was a backlash because the election was held in term time, so students could vote in Canterbury”, she said.
+When Duffield won in 2017, Docking said, “there was a backlash because the election was held in term time, so students could vote in Canterbury”.

 However, the 2016 Brexit referendum took place outside of term time, meaning that the overwhelming majority of students were back at home and therefore couldn’t vote in Canterbury.
 The seat voted Leave by 51 percent.